Agatha Bârsescu: Early life

-Agatha Bârsescu was born in Bucharest, capital of Romania on 9 September 1857.
-She was born into a military family, with her father being a colonel who was on good terms with the royal family, and her uncle being the minister of war.
-Her brother would become a general and her sister married a colonel.
+Agatha Bârsescu was born on 9 September 1857 in Bucharest, which was part of the Principality of Wallachia.
+She was born into a military family with her father being a colonel who was on good terms with the royal family.
+Her uncle was the minister of war, and her brother became a general.
+Her sister married a colonel.
 She spent part of her childhood in Bârsești where her father was stationed.
-At the age of 8, she was sent by her family, together with her cousin, to a boarding school in Sibiu, some 275 km north-west of Bucharest, where she learned German.
-Later, she went to the Ursulinenkloster, a school run by nuns in Vienna, for a time wanting to be a nun herself.
-Returning home, she enrolled in the Bucharest Conservatory.
-She was seen performing in a charity show by Queen Elizabeth of Romania, who then persuaded her parents to send her to Paris and devote herself fully to opera.
-However, en route to Paris she stopped over in Vienna and chose to stay there and take canto lessons, later becoming a student at the Vienna Conservatory, where she took classes on literature, aesthetics, choreography, duel, costume and foreign languages, winning a gold medal at the end of her first year.
+At the age of 8, she and her cousin were sent to a boarding school in Sibiu, 275 km north-west of Bucharest, where she learned German.
+Later, she went to the Ursulinenkloster, a school run by nuns in Vienna, wanting to be a nun herself.
+When she returned home, she enrolled in the Bucharest Conservatory.
+She was seen by Queen Elizabeth of Romania when she performed in a charity show.
+The queen persuaded her parents to send her to Paris and devote herself fully to opera.
+However, en route to Paris she stopped over in Vienna and chose to stay there and take canto lessons.
+Later she became a student at the Vienna Conservatory, where she took classes on literature, aesthetics, choreography, duel, costume and foreign languages.
+She won a gold medal at the end of her first year.